Free Trend Following System

 The next lines of code performs the calculations needed to calculate the trend.
 PosSize is then calculated next.
 Here I am dividing the variable risk$Alloc by atr*bigPointValue.

-So now we have the trend calcuation and the position sizing taken care of and all we need now is the trend direction and the entry levels.
+So now we have the trend calculation and the position sizing taken care of, and all we need now is the trend direction and the entry levels.
 If avg1 > avg2 then the market is in a bullish posture, and if today’s High = highest(High,50) days back then initiate a long position with posSize contracts at the next bar’s open.

 Assuming a long position, I compare the current lXit and the current bar’s HIGH- 3 X ATR and take the larger of the two values.
 So lXit always moves up and never down.
 Notice if the close is less than lXit I used the keyword currentContracts and contracts in the directive to exit a long trade.
 CurrentContracts contains the current number of contracts currently long and contracts informs TS that more than one contract is being liquidated.
 Getting out of a short position is exactly the same but in a different direction.